moriuchi/node-red-contrib-plugin-enebular/README.md

     npm install node-red-contrib-plugin-enebular

-Restart your Node-RED instance, the enebular flow import appears in the sidebar and ready for use.
+Restart your Node-RED instance, the enebular tab appears in the sidebar and ready for use.

 Usage
 -------

-1. View the enebular flow import in the sidebar.
+1. View the enebular tab in the sidebar.
 1. Click the Sign In button to log in to enebular.
-1. Click the displayed flow to import it.

 Click the refresh button will reacquire the enebular flow.

+### import

+Click on the flow displayed after login to import.

+### deploy

+Open the Deploy accordion, enter the following items and click the Deploy button to save the flow in enebular.
+- Project
+- Flow Name
+- Description
+- Default Role

 Acknowledgements